tebikohq/tbk-custom-code/README.md

 - Each file starts with `if (!defined('ABSPATH')) exit;` to prevent direct access.
 - Output values are escaped using WordPress core functions (`esc_html`, `esc_attr`, `esc_js`, etc.).

-## Why not use Code Snippets or WPCodeBox?
+## Why not use Third Party Plugins on Your site?

 Those plugins are great for non-developers or teams who need a GUI to manage snippets.
 This boilerplate is for developers who prefer: